Level 1 - Awareness

 It provides a high-level understanding of what the current cyber security risks are and the threats your ICS environments face.
 In addition, it discusses how to forward plan to help mitigate and reduce these risks.

-There are no pre-requisites for this course and no laptop is required.
+There are no pre-requisites other than a suitable device to participate in the online course.
 A handbook of supporting material will be provided.

 What you will learn on this course?